-34.1 Point scoring is applicable to all status of events and all classes; 34.2 Competitors may only be classified as a finisher and earn points respectively if all four wheels cross the finish line on the track; 34.3 Competitors who failed to finish and earn points in the races/heats preceding the final will not be entitled to start the final race; 34.4 The above rule is specifically designed for championship events; 34.5 Promoters and officials of club status events may choose to override this rule, to encourage more starters in the final race, granting the public a full and well-presented show; 34.6 Competitor points and grid positions must be posted on the noticeboard before the final race/heat, allowing competitors to review and dispute their points with the Clerk of the Course if necessary.
+34.1 Point scoring is applicable to all status of events and all classes; 34.2 Competitors may only be classified as a finisher and earn points respectively if all four wheels cross the finish line on the track; 34.3 Competitors who failed to finish and earn points in the races/heats preceding the final will not be entitled to start the final race, start the final race from the back of the grid , 34.4 The above rule is specifically designed for championship events; 34.5 Promoters and officials of club status events may choose to override this rule, to encourage more starters in the final race, granting the public a full and well presented show; 34.6 Competitor points and grid positions must be posted on the noticeboard before the final race/heat, allowing competitors to review and dispute their points with the Clerk of the Course if necessary.
 34.7 Qualifying scoring: The with the best time, earns 10 (ten) points, 2 nd (second) best time is awarded 9 (nine) points, reducing one for each competitor.
-34.8 Race/Heat scoring for all classes - The winner earns will be awarded 20 (twenty) points, second place 19 (nineteen) points and the following reducing 1 (one) point down; 34.9 Final Race/heat scoring shall be 30, 28, 26, 25, 24 reducing down 1 (one); 34.10 Lap scorers preparing for the final grid positions will only use Race/ Heat 1 (one) and 2 (two) points awarded;

-34.11 Following the final race/heat, the qualifying points must be added to determine the overall winner of the class. ------- --
+34.8 Race/Heat scoring for all classes - The winner earns will be awarded 20 (twenty) points, second place 19 (nineteen) points and the following reducing 1 (one) point down; (unless Championship regulations specify otherwise) 34.9 Final Race/heat scoring shall be 30, 28, 26, 25,24 reducing down 1 (one); (unless Championship regulations specify otherwise) 34.10 Lap scorers preparing for the final grid positions will only use Race/ Heat 1 (one) and 2 (two) points awarded; 34.11 Following the final race/heat, the qualifying points must be added to determine the overall winner of the class.